YeeTone/CS305-2022Spring/Lab/Lab11/Lab11Report.md

 We do the AND operation between subnet mask and IP address.
 The result is same: 192.168.0.0

-Thus they belong to the same sub-net.
+Thus they belong to the same sub-net, and their sub-net ID is 192.168.0.0.